moss-l/bhs-js-testing/boolean-simplification.md

 being correct.
 Which is great news because once we’ve got a correct implementation we can change things in careful steps and after each step rerun the tests to make sure we haven’t broken it.
-In these notes I’m going to discuss how I’d go about simplifying code like this.
+In these notes I’m going to discuss how I’d go about simplifying code like this to get to something a more experienced programmer might write directly.
+These simplifications are useful whenever you are using Booleans which will be pretty much whenever you are writing programs so they’re worth understanding for much more than solving this toy problem.

 The very first simplification is one of my favorites.